Scratch-Software/GameEasy/README.md

 Note: GameEasy was fully made with Batch scripting 📝, providing a lightweight and efficient way to run your games.

-All credits for this project go to Scratch Software for making this possible.
+All credits for this project go to Wine for making this possible.
 Thank you! 🙏 How GameEasy Works 🔧

 GameEasy simplifies the process of setting up a Windows game on your Linux machine by doing the following: